RaeedAhmed/pico-ddr/README.md

 - built with [Adafruit instructions](https://learn.adafruit.com/building-circuitpython/build-circuitpython)
 - edit bInterval to be 0x01 (1 ms or 1000Hz) in the [usb_hid init file](https://github.com/adafruit/circuitpython/blob/main/shared-module/usb_hid/__init__.c)
+- Precompiled firmware for the kb2040 and the official pi pico can be found in [`firmware`](https://github.com/RaeedAhmed/pico-ddr/tree/main/firmware)

 board: [Adafruit KB2040](https://www.adafruit.com/product/5302 "KB2040 Product Page")

+Hold the BOOTSEL button on the device while plugging it in to your computer.
+A mountable disk should appear.
+Copy over the `.uf2` firmware to the disk, which will cause the device to auto-reboot with the new firmware. eventually a CIRCUITPY drive should appear.

-`boot.py` and `code.py` must be in the root directory of the mounted CIRCUITPY drive that appears when you connect the device
+`boot.py` and `code.py` must be in the root directory of the mounted CIRCUITPY drive

 ## USB descriptor